 - 5. Ability to analyse a range of information using given classifications/principles and to compare alternative methods and techniques for obtaining data/information. - 6.
-Ability to reformat a range of ideas and information in relation to community, youth & families work practice. - 7.
+Ability to reformat a range of ideas and information in relation to youth and community work. - 7.
 Confidence in using their knowledge and understanding to locate and justify a personal position in relation to their role. - 8.
-Ability to design a research study within an ethical research framework relevant to community, youth & families work.
+Ability to design a research study within an ethical research framework relevant to youth and community work.